crs4/health-gateway/docs/architecture.rst

     *
         The HGF creates a Channel for every Source and for every Channel calls the CM to create a corresponding Consent.
-        The Channel is set to ``CONSENT_REQUESTED`` status, while the Consent is set to ``PENDING`` status by the CM *
+        The Channel is set to ``CONSENT_REQUESTED (CR)`` status, while the Consent is set to ``PENDING`` status by the CM *
         The CM returns a temporary `confirmation_id` to be sent to its confirmation url,
         in a similar way as done for the Flow Request confirmation.
     *
-        The HGF redirects the User Agent to the Consent Manager confirmation url.
+        The HGF redirects the User to the Consent Manager confirmation url.
     *
-        The CM redirects the User Agent again to the IDP to identify the person.
+        The CM redirects the User again to the IDP to identify the person.
 This time the person doesn’t need to perform the login since they are already logged in.
     *